WFP-Doobelepers/Hikin/PRIVACY.md

 ## Removal of Data
-* Manual removal of the data can be requested through email at bot@keqingmains.com or by joining the Keqing Mains Discord server http://discord.gg/keqing and submitting a Modmail.
+* Manual removal of the data can be requested by joining the Wangsheng Funeral Parlor Discord server http://discord.gg/hutao and submitting a Modmail.
 * For security reasons will we ask you to provide us with proof of ownership of the server, that you wish the data to be removed of.
 * Only a server owner may request manual removal of data and requesting it will result in the bot being removed from the server, if still present on it.

 ## Agreement
-By adding Kikin#2770 to your server or using Kikin#2770 in any way, you are consenting to the policies outlined in this document.
+By adding Hikin#8820 to your server or using Hikin#8820 in any way, you are consenting to the policies outlined in this document.
 In addition, you (the server manager) are agreeing to inform your members of the [Developer Terms of Service](https://discordapp.com/developers/docs/legal) and the contents of this document.
 If you, the server manager, do not agree to this document, you may remove the bot(s) from the server.
 If you, the server member, do not agree to this document, you may leave the server that contains the bot(s).